rails/sprockets/README.md

 Files in subdirectories will not be linked (Compare to [link_tree](#link_tree)).

-The *path* argument to `link_directory` is _not_ a logical path (it does not use the asset load paths), but is a path relative to the file the `link_directory` directive is found in, and can use `..` to  .
+The *path* argument to `link_directory` is _not_ a logical path (it does not use the asset load paths), but is a path relative to the file the `link_directory` directive is found in, and can use `..` to reference parent directories.
 For instance, you might want:

 ```js
 //= link_directory ../stylesheets